Home Doh Ref

 1. Code Execution Sequence: Which module code runs before others

-2. Global Object Population: How shared objects are initialized
+2. Shared Object Population: How shared objects are initialized and which layer provides them first

 3. Pattern Availability: When patterns become available for instantiation